Werner Scores On Bundesliga Return As Ten-man Leipzig Draw 2-2 With Cologne - UrduPoint

 Werner Scores On Bundesliga Return As Ten-man Leipzig Draw 2-2 With Cologne

-Leipzig played the majority of the game with 10 men, after Hungarian midfielder Dominik Szoboszlai received a straight red card for an elbow to the throat of Cologne's Florian Kainz just before half time.
+Leipzig played the majority of the game with 10 men, after Hungary midfielder Dominik Szoboszlai received a straight red card for an elbow to the throat of Florian Kainz just before half time.

-Werner put Leipzig 1-0 up in the 36th minute, when goalkeeper Marvin Schwaebe let Werner's long-distance strike dip under his body and trickle across the line.
+Werner put Leipzig 1-0 up in the 36th minute, when goalkeeper Marvin Schwaebe let his long-distance strike dip under his body and trickle across the line.

 Cologne equalised just four minutes later however, when striker Florian Dietz dinked in from close range to chalk up his first ever Bundesliga goal.